Franz Kafka: Personality

 Kafka had a lifelong suspicion that people found him mentally and physically repulsive.
-However, many of those who met him invariably found him to possess obvious intelligence and a sense of humour; they also found him handsome, although of austere appearance.
+However, those who met him found him to possess a quiet and cool demeanor, obvious intelligence and a dry sense of humour; they also found him boyishly handsome, although of austere appearance.
+Kafka was thought to be "very self-analytic".
 Brod compared Kafka to Heinrich von Kleist, noting that both writers had the ability to describe a situation realistically with precise details.
-Brod thought Kafka was one of the most entertaining people he had met; Kafka enjoyed sharing humour with his friends, but also helped them in difficult situations with good advice.
+Brod thought Kafka was one of the most entertaining people he had met; Kafka enjoyed sharing his humour with his friends but also helped them in difficult situations with good advice.
 According to Brod, he was a passionate reciter, able to phrase his speech as though it were music.
 Brod felt that two of Kafka's most distinguishing traits were "absolute truthfulness" (absolute Wahrhaftigkeit) and "precise conscientiousness" (präzise Gewissenhaftigkeit).
-He explored details, the inconspicuous, in depth and with such love and precision that things surfaced that were unforeseen, seemingly strange, but absolutely true (nichts als wahr).
+He explored inconspicuous details in depth and with such precision and love that unforeseen things surfaced that seemed strange but absolutely true (nichts als wahr).

+Kafka's letters and unexpurgated diaries reveal homoerotic themes, including a scenario with novelist Franz Werfel and references to the work of Hans Blüher on male bonding.
+Saul Friedländer argues that this mental struggle may have informed the themes of alienation and psychological brutality in his writing.

-Although Kafka showed little interest in exercise as a child, he later developed a passion for games and physical activity, and was an accomplished rider, swimmer, and rower.
+Although Kafka showed little interest in exercise as a child, he later developed a passion for games and physical activity and was an accomplished rider, swimmer, and rower.
 On weekends, he and his friends embarked on long hikes, often planned by Kafka himself.
 His other interests included alternative medicine, modern education systems such as Montessori, and technological novelties such as airplanes and film.
 Writing was vitally important to Kafka; he considered it a "form of prayer".
 He was highly sensitive to noise and preferred absolute quiet when writing.
+Kafka was also a vegetarian and did not drink alcohol.